In today’s article, I will share how NOT to prepare for your mediation.

 View Mediation As A Step In The Legal Process

 Don’t expect to settle your case.
-In fact, your best bet is to think of mediation as just a bump on the road to trial.
+Your best bet is to think of mediation as just a bump on the road to trial.
 Just like a deposition or a hearing, it’s just something you have to get through en route to your final destination.

 You can think of settlement at mediation as nothing more than a happy accident.